 How to View Certificate on iPhone

 It was easy and straightforward to see certificates on the computer version of Safari, Chrome, and other browsers.
 But, doing so on the iPhone is a bit complex.
-When you tap on the padlock icon in Safari (or Chrome) on iPhone, it opens up the keyboard instead of showing the certificate.
+When you tap on the padlock icon in Safari (or Chrome) on your iPhone, it opens up the keyboard instead of showing the certificate.
 But we have a solution.

 Step #1.
 Open App Store and download TLS Inspector.